|

 - Railroad AA

-- It went from the town of South Arm (in 1905 merged with East Jordan) on the shore
+- It went from the town of South Arm (in 1905 it merged with East Jordan) on the

 Mackinac Division.

-- It began as the Frederic and Charlevoix RR Company and was used to haul
+- It began as the F&C and was used to haul harvested timber

 - In 1901 it became the D&C and was incorporated as a common